isomerpages/seab-corp/news/press-releases/_posts/2025-01-03-post-Release of 2024 Singapore Cambridge GCE Ordinary Level Exam Results and 2025 JAE.md

 and three other best subjects (including one relevant subject) and excludes CCA.
 CCA bonus points are taken into account during posting.</p>
 <p><sup>8 </sup>More information on the DPP and eligibility requirements
-can be found at <a href="https://www.ite.edu.sg/admissions/full-time-courses/higher-nitec-dpp/" rel="noopener nofollow" target="_blank">www.ite.edu.sg/admissions/full-time-courses/higher-nitec-dpp/</a>.</p>
+can be found at https://www.ite.edu.sg/admissions/full-time-courses/higher-nitec-dpp/</p>